chris-marsh/pureline/README.md

     #   'prompt_module      Purple      Black       true'  # Return code
     )

 To remove a module, comment or delete the relevant line.
+You can rearrange the modules in any order you prefer.
 The first two parameters are background and foreground colors which can be customized.
 Some modules may have additional options.

 ### Default Colors